boldsuck/haveno-reto-docs/docs/trade-recommendations/payment_methods/SEPA.md

 - SEPA is a payment method added used in Haveno-reto for buying and selling XMR for Euros (EUR).
 SEPA is the most common way people in the EU send and receive payment to each other via their banks.
 Those payments usually take a couple of working days to complete, but can take up to 6 days depending on weekends / public holidays.

-- Contents:
+****Contents:**:**

-    1 Where can I find out more about SEPA?
+- 1 Where can I find out more about SEPA?
-    2 What countries are available for SEPA?
+- 2 What countries are available for SEPA?
-    3 What currencies are available for SEPA?
+- 3 What currencies are available for SEPA?
-    4 What is the maximum trading duration for SEPA?
+- 4 What is the maximum trading duration for SEPA?
-    5 What is the maximum XMR limit for a SEPA trade?
+- 5 What is the maximum XMR limit for a SEPA trade?
-    6 Is SEPA a payment method that can be signed?
+- 6 Is SEPA a payment method that can be signed?
-    7 How do I set up a SEPA account?
+- 7 How do I set up a SEPA account?
-    8 How do I add a SEPA account as a payment method in SEPA?
+- 8 How do I add a SEPA account as a payment method in SEPA?
-    9 How do I buy XMR with my SEPA account?
+- 9 How do I buy XMR with my SEPA account?
-    10 How do I sell XMR with my SEPA account?
+- 10 How do I sell XMR with my SEPA account?
-    11 Are there any limits for me to be aware of when using my SEPA account?
+- 11 Are there any limits for me to be aware of when using my SEPA account?
-    12 Are there any fees for me to be aware of when using my SEPA account?
+- 12 Are there any fees for me to be aware of when using my SEPA account?
-    13 How does dispute resolution when trading with SEPA?
+- 13 How does dispute resolution when trading with SEPA?

 #### 1. Where can I find out more about SEPA?
 Here is a list of SEPA resources: